Tom-Nagy/logi-track-shopify-challenge/README.md

 The database design used is a relational database.

 * During **development**, sqlite3 was used.
-It is the database provided by Django and only use for development.
+It is the database provided by Django and use for development.

 Below is a representation of the database used for this project.
 ![Database Design](documentation/data-design/database-design.png)